 Every student ID must be validated each semester.
-This can be accomplished at the Office of Student Activities, Monday through Thursday, 8 a.m. to 6 p.m. on the DeKalb Campus.
-The Information Center on the Newton Campus is open Monday through Thursday, 8 a.m. to 7 p.m.
+This can be accomplished at the Office of Academic Advising, Monday through Thursday, 8 a.m. to 6 p.m. and Fridays from 8 a.m. to 3 p.m. on the DeKalb Campus.
+The Information Center on the Newton Campus is open Monday through Thursday, 8 a.m. to 6 p.m. and Fridays from 8 a.m. to 3 p.m.
 At the South DeKalb Campus, visit Campus Security.
 There is a \$5 charge for replacing a Student ID.